 Research That Supports Social Thinking

 Anyone who has heard Michelle speak or has read her materials knows she is not "politically correct."
 Michelle supports helping students learn concepts not readily incorporated into the school day or the inclusive environment of the mainstream classroom.
 She believes we have put the collective cart before the horse, in that we are all seeking "evidence" (data based research projects) to demonstrate efficacy in how to teach students better social skills.
 However, Michelle contends that as educators, counselors, psychologists, and diagnosticians, we have done little to ask questions related to "what are social skills and how do we best teach them to these smart kids?".
-Her book, A Politically Incorrect Look at Evidence Based Practices and Teaching Social Skills, addresses this topic in a review of the literature and discussion now available on the topic.
+Her book, Why Teach Social Thinking?, addresses this topic in a review of the literature and discussion now available on the topic.
 It has been described by numerous leaders in the field as a book that attempts to "answer questions most of us have only just started to realize we should be asking" (Prizant, Myles, Gray, Dunn-Buron, Prelock).

 However, there is an emerging body of evidence about the techniques developed by Michelle.
 Dr. Pamela Crooke led a treatment study with speech and language graduate students from the University of Arizona, to explore if teaching core social thinking concepts with students with High Functioning Autism or Asperger Syndrome resulted in a measurable behavior change in a generalized environment.